 If you’re looking to purchase a new vehicle, you probably are gearing up for several trips to different dealerships around town.
-But there is another way: you could use a car buying service.
+But there is another way: you could use a car-buying service.

 Is it worth it?
 Well, like most things, it depends on what you’re looking for and what your specific skill set is.
-A car buying service will help take a bit of the negotiating responsibilities off of your hands.
-If you are a terrible negotiator and cave under pressure, using a car buying service could save you a lot of money because the service agent won’t cave to pressure from a pushy car salesperson or the dealer like you might.
-But if you’re willing to spend some time researching deals in your area on your own, you’ll likely be able to beat whatever price a car buying service can offer you.
-By choosing a car buying service, you might also be setting yourself up to pay extra fees for their time and trouble.
+A car-buying service will help take a bit of the negotiating responsibilities off of your hands.
+If you are a terrible negotiator and cave under pressure, using a car-buying service could save you a lot of money because the service agent won’t cave to pressure from a pushy car salesperson or the dealer like you might.

+If you’re willing to spend some time researching deals in your area on your own, you’ll likely be able to beat whatever price a car-buying service can offer you.
+By choosing a car-buying service, you might also be setting yourself up to pay extra fees for their time and trouble.

 There are three main ways you can use a service to buy a car while skipping a trip to the dealership: individual brokers, clubs that you already belong to, and car concierge services.